Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 Your accuracy improves when you use your sight’s level while shooting by using the bow sign’s levels both for an incline or a decline angle.

-You can utilize the third axis on your bow sight on a long-distance shot by calculating the point of shot to the target.
+You can use the third axis on your bow sight on a long-distance shot by calculating the point of shot to the target.

 You’ll want to use the right equipment and be familiar with the bow’s timing by using the same spine, fletchings with the same length and weight.